Community Organisation Disaster Adaptation Project (CODA)

 How will this work?

-We will be working with the different NGO’s that support our vulnerable communities across both Bega Valley and Eurobodalla to help their clients, staff and carers be better prepared with the knowledge and tools needed to navigate emergencies effectively.
-CODA aims to equip residents across Bega Valley and Eurobodalla Shire Councils, as well as six other regions in New South Wales (NSW),
+We will be working with different NGO’s, Emergency Service agencies, and Government agencies to support vulnerable community members across both the Bega Valley and Eurobodalla shires.
+Our goal is to help vulnerable community members, clients and staff in care organisations, and carers and the person they are supporting at home to be better prepared with the knowledge and tools needed to navigate emergencies effectively.
+CODA aims to equip residents across Bega Valley and Eurobodalla Shire Councils, as well as six other regions in New South Wales (NSW).

 Funding